-Though there are many variations of stuffed paratha, many folks like aloo ke parathe.
-In my home, gobi paratha and aloo paratha are winners all the time.
+Though there are many variations of stuffed paratha, many folks like aloo ke parathe above all others.
+In my home, Gobi Paratha and aloo paratha win all the superlatives.

-To make aloo paratha you need two main elements:
+To make aloo ka paratha you need two main components:

 - Dough made from whole wheat flour – a basic dough is made with whole wheat flour (atta), salt, oil and water.
-Making dough is very easy and you can either knead with hands or in a stand mixer.
+Making this unleavened dough is very easy and you can either knead it with your hands or in a stand mixer.
 Do use the Indian atta which is finely ground flour made in a chakki or a stone mill.

 How to make Aloo Paratha

-1. First boil 4 medium-sized potatoes.
-You can boil or steam the potatoes in a pressure cooker, steamer or electric cooker.
-Add enough water in a 2-litre pressure cooker or pan just about covering the potatoes.
+1. First, boil or steam 4 medium-sized potatoes in a pressure cooker, steamer or electric cooker.
+Add enough water in a 2-litre pressure cooker or pan to just barely cover the potatoes.

-- For cooking in a pressure cooker – On a medium flame cook the potatoes in the water for 3 to 4 whistles.
-When the pressure settles down on its own in the cooker, remove the lid.
-Drain the water and allow the potatoes to become warm and then peel them.
+- For cooking in a pressure cooker – On a medium flame, cook the potatoes in water for 3 to 4 whistles.
+When the pressure settles down naturally, remove the lid and drain the water.
+Allow the potatoes to cool enough to handle and then peel them.

 - For cooking in a pan – Cover the pan and cook potatoes in water till fork tender.
-When cooking potatoes in a pan, it helps to peel them first and chop them in 2 inch cubes.
-Chopped potatoes cook faster than whole potatoes.
-Using a colander, drain all the water and let the potatoes become warm.
+For this method, it helps to peel the potatoes and chop them in 2 inch cubes before boiling because they will cook faster than whole potatoes.
+Using a colander, drain all the water and allow the potatoes to cool.

-2. If you haven’t done so yet, peel and chop the boiled warm potatoes.
+2. If you haven’t done so yet, peel and chop the warm potatoes.
 Then mash the potatoes with a potato masher.
-You can even grate and then mash the potatoes.

-- ½ to 1 teaspoon finely chopped green chillies or serrano peppers (1 to 2 green chilies, chopped finely)
+- ½ to 1 teaspoon finely chopped green chillies (1 to 2 green chilies) or serrano peppers

 - ¼ to ½ teaspoon punjabi garam masala powder or Garam Masala Powder

 - ¼ to ½ teaspoon kashmiri red chilli powder or cayenne pepper or paprika (optional)

-- ½ to 1 teaspoon amchur (dry mango powder) – swap with lemon juice instead
+- ½ to 1 teaspoon dry mango powder (amchur powder) – or use lemon juice instead

 - salt according to your taste